 I’m driven by the urge to understand how we might renew our connections to the earth and to each other, and how we might re-author the narratives that describe and support such relationships.

 I look to the power of food.
 In its growth, harvest, preparation, and consumption we can engage with the wisdoms of the hand, heart, and head, coming to deep understandings of the relationships we share.
-We bond over food, we share it, we learn, we come to know each other and the land from which it grows.
+We bond over food, we share it, we learn, we get to know ourselves with it, we come to know each other and the land from which it grows.

 In the first decade of my career, I was privileged to be a part of the growth of a new food system in Canada, one which places a high value on farmers and food producers.
 I was able to use my background in marketing to help develop food based social enterprises all across the country.